By Corey Klujsza

-At long last, we can say “so long” to cycle five, and usher in cycle six.
-But what does that mean for shippers and carriers?
-Will the back half of 2024 bring volatility to the market, or will it be a continuation of the first half?
+What does that mean for shippers and carriers?
+Will 2025 actually bring back volatility to the market, or will it be a repeat of 2024?

-We’ll tell you everything you need to know about the past quarter and what to expect throughout Q3 in the latest truckload market guide.
+We’ll tell you everything you need to know about the past quarter and what to expect throughout the rest of Q4 and beyond in the latest truckload market guide.

 Q3 Truckload Market: